mostafa-toaima/mostafa-toaima/README.md

 - 🏢 I'm a Frontend developer (Angular)
 - 👨‍💻 As a BIS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with HTML, CSS, Bootstrap, Sass, JavaScript and Angular or anything related to Angula developer.
+- 💬 Ask me about my experience with JavaScript and Angular or anything related to Angula developer.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.